 See the different layers?
 Banana Blossoms are perfect to make vegan fish!
 But if you can’t find banana blossoms, this Tofish recipe is a good alternative.

-I hope you enjoy this recipe as much as I do!
-Show me your recreations on instagram!
+I hope you will enjoy this ‘fish’ as much as I did!
+Let me know if you give it a try!

 Banana Blossom Vegan Fish